will-lancer/will-lancer.github.io/README.md

   * *Classical Field Theory* by Soper
   * *Classical Covariant Fields* by Burgess
   * *Classical Field Theory* by Nastase
+  * *Introduction to the Classical Theory of Particles and Fields* by Kosyakov

 ## Hobbies
 Outside of physics and math, I enjoy,